kgg511/k_fission_fusion_v2/README.md

 - References

 ## Introduction
 This is an attempt to model the behavior of a herd looking for food (think buffalo finding grazing sites).
 Agents are sorted into different groups (currently hardcoded to 3 groups) and will herd with members of their own group.
-These groups are represented by three colors: cyan, magenta, and yellow-green.
-They then explore a world with a configurable number of grazing sites of different sizes and resource amount.
+These groups are represented by three colors: cyan, yellow, and magenta.
+They then explore a world with a configurable number of grazing sites, represented by large green dots, of different sizes and resource amount.
 Agent behavior was originally modeled using a finite state machine; a behavior tree implementation is currently a work in progress.
 Done as part of a research project with Dr. Michael A. Goodrich at Brigham Young University, 2023.

 ## Running the Program
 1. Using the terminal, navigate to the <code>fission_fusion_v2</code> directory on your computer.
 It should be the same directory that this <code>README.md</code> is in.
 2. If this is the first time running the program on your machine, enter <code>pip install -r requirements.txt</code>.
 This should install the basic dependencies you need to run the FSM version.
 Follow the directions at https://github.com/splintered-reality/py_trees?tab=readme-ov-file#getting-started to install the py_trees package.
+(This codebase uses py_trees version 2.2.3)
 3. (Optional) Change the simulation configuration in <code>config.py</code>.
 4. Enter <code>python pygame_display.py.
 NOTE: the <code>matplotlib_display.py</code> is obsolete.
 It has significant performance issues compared to the <code>pygame</code> implementation of the display.
-It is highly recommended you delete it.
-If not, you'll need the <code>matplotlib</code> dependency installed as well.
+It is highly recommended you do not use it.
 5. Enjoy watching the simulation!
 You can quit the simulation by either closing the <code>pygame</code> window, or typing <code>ctrl_c</code> in the terminal.

 ### Gathering Data